 Signs of ADHD: Where Were They?
 Why Didn’t I See Them?

-Regarding that, I always believed – and I still stand to it – that I was seeking for something very interesting; the things I tried and loved doing (such us learning English on my own, photography, writing!)
+Regarding that, I always believed – and I still do – that I was seeking for something very interesting; the things I tried and loved doing (such us learning English on my own, photography, writing!)
 I still do.
 I banned the word boredom from my dictionary.

 And as for my hyperactivity?
 I lost most of my milk teeth falling out from places I shouldn’t have climbed; but it was the eighties!
 My mom would say, “Honey, you should have been more careful,” and I’d show off with my friends saying “Hey!
 Look at my new scar!”
 Eventually, I switched the high places for sports (field hockey, basketball, figure skating); I knew I needed to drain the immeasurable amount of energy I had.

 What I see now as clear signs of ADHD, I always saw it as the cute little things that defined me as a person.
-Holding my head high against the “you’re childish; nothing is ever enough for you,” … it was hard, but I knew my way of seeing the world was right… And then, I got lucky: at nineteen, while fighting my first depression, one day I took a bus and a boy left a bookmark on my lap, for some dimes, which read, “Being a child is wonderful, but even more wonderful is to keep that child throughout our whole existence.”
+Holding my head high against the “you’re childish; nothing is ever enough for you,” … it was hard, but I knew my way of seeing the world was right… And then, I got lucky: at nineteen – while fighting my first depression – one day I took a bus and a boy left a bookmark on my lap, for some dimes, which read, “Being a child is wonderful, but even more wonderful is to keep that inner child throughout our whole existence.”